-Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our outstanding Ordinary Shares (or ADSs outstanding, representing approximately % of our outstanding Ordinary Shares , if the underwriters exercise in full their option to purchase additional ADSs), based on the number of Ordinary Shares outstanding as of .
+Based on the number of shares outstanding as of September 30, 2021, upon completion of this offering, we will have 20,312,500 ADSs outstanding, representing approximately 19.1% of our outstanding Ordinary Shares (or 23,359,375 ADSs outstanding, representing approximately 21.3% of our outstanding Ordinary Shares, if the underwriters exercise in full their option to purchase additional ADSs).
 All of the ADSs sold in this offering and the Ordinary Shares they represent will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Rule 144 under the Securities Act defines an "affiliate" of a company as a person that, directly or indirectly, through one or more intermediaries, controls or is controlled by, or is under common control with, our company.
 All outstanding Ordinary Shares prior to this offering are "restricted securities" as that term is defined in Rule 144 because they were issued in a transaction or series of transactions not involving a public offering.
 Restricted securities, in the form of ADSs or otherwise, may be sold only if they are the subject of an effective registration statement under the Securities Act or if they are sold pursuant to an exemption from the registration requirement of the Securities Act such as those provided for in Rule 144 or 701 promulgated under the Securities Act, which rules are summarized below.
 Restricted Ordinary Shares may also be sold outside of the United States to non-U.S. persons in accordance with Rule 904 of Regulation S under the Securities Act.
 This prospectus may not be used in connection with any resale of the ADSs acquired in this offering by our affiliates.

 Sales of substantial amounts of our ADSs in the public market could materially and adversely affect prevailing market prices of the ADSs.
-Prior to this offering, there has been no public market for our Ordinary Shares or ADSs, and while we intend to apply to list the ADSs on the Nasdaq Global Market, we cannot assure you that a regular trading market will develop for the ADSs.
+Prior to this offering, there has been no public market for our Ordinary Shares or ADSs, and while we have been approved to list the ADSs on the Nasdaq Global Market, we cannot assure you that a regular trading market will develop for the ADSs.
 We do not expect that a trading market will develop for our Ordinary Shares not represented by the ADSs.